-The Student visa Eligibility Assessment assesses your immigration history.
+The Visa Eligibility Assessment assesses your immigration history.
 This information is important as it can affect your visa application.

-Without a completed assessment, we cannot issue you with a CAS as we will not be able to make the necessary checks on your immigration status.
+Without a completed Student Visa Eligibility Assessment, we can't issue you with a CAS as we won't be able to make the necessary checks on your immigration status.

 Do I have to apply for a new visa with the University of Portsmouth if I already have a Tier 4 or Student Route visa from somewhere else?

-Yes, you will need a new visa because both Tier 4 and Student Route visas are only valid for study at the institution that is named on the visa.
+Yes, you'll need a new visa because a Tier 4 or Student Route visa is only valid for study at the institution that's named on the visa.

-When you complete your Registration, we will ask you to provide ID and your University of Portsmouth visa, or proof that you have submitted an application for a University of Portsmouth visa.
+When you arrive for Registration, we'll ask you to provide ID and your University of Portsmouth visa, or proof that you have submitted an application for a University of Portsmouth visa.

 I have a different visa type.
 Can I study with this?

 You may be allowed to study if you have another visa type, since some allow for study as well.